eventespresso/filter-action-tester/README.md

 # filter-action-tester
 This is a utility plugin that we can add filters/actions that help with testing tickets.

-Note: since there will likely be usage of closures in this plugin, please
+>Note: since there will likely be usage of closures in this plugin, this plugin should only be used on PHP > 5.3

 ## How to use